edgardomortiz/Captus/docs/content/assembly/extract/options.md

 This argument is optinal, the default is **./03_extractions/**
 ___
 #### **`--max_paralogs`**
-Maximum number of hits (paralogs) to a particular reference marker allowed in the output.
-Use 0 to disable the paralog filtering after extraction, we recommend this since the paralogs can be filtered during the alignment with a more careful method during the `align` step.
-This can be useful for exploratory runs, for example: if after an initial run allowing all paralogs we found out that the average number of paralogs across samples is 5, we could use this number to get rid of outliers.
+Maximum number of secondary hits (copies) of any particular reference marker allowed in the output.
+We recommend disabling the removal of paralogs (secondary hits/copies) during the 'extract' step because the 'align' step uses a more careful filter for paralogs.
+This can be useful for exploratory runs, for example: if after an initial run allowing all paralogs we found out that the average number of secondary hits across samples is 5, we could use this number to get rid of outliers.

-This argument is optional, the default is **0** (include all paralogs in the output).
+This argument is optional, the default is **-1** (include all paralogs in the output).
 ___
 #### **`--max_loci_files`**
 When the number of loci in the reference exceeds this value, `Captus` will not write a separate FASTA file per sample per marker, otherwise the hard drive fills up with tons of small files.
 The file that includes all the extracted markers grouped per sample is still written (this is the only file needed by the final step `align` to produce the marker alignments across all samples).